sajadabs/vuejs-neshan-map-leaflet/README.md

 ### Neshan Maps API Loads on Demand

 There is no need to place a `<script src=` tag at top of page.
-The Neshan Maps API loads upon the first usage of the `NeshanMapReactLeaflet` component.
+The Neshan Maps API loads upon the first usage of the `NeshanMapLeaflet` component.